 Northallerton, North Yorkshire(6 Reviews)

-My name is David Wolstenholme and 'SQ2 Design Ltd' is the trading name for my freelance graphic design services.
+My name is David.
 My Specialist areas include; Wordpress Websites, Website Design, UX design, Logo /Brand Design and Design for Print (Brochures, Flyers, Posters and Leaflets).

 Here's a recent press release about me ...

-In 2005, David set up SQ2 Design Ltd, a creative consultancy providing services for a number of design agencies across the UK, specifcally; brand and digital design projects for clients including; United Utilities, the NHS, Royal Sun Alliance, TKMaxx and Homesense.
+In 2005, David set up a creative consultancy providing services for a number of design agencies across the UK, specifcally; brand and digital design projects for clients including; United Utilities, the NHS, Royal Sun Alliance, TKMaxx and Homesense.

-In 2011 David became Creative Director at the renowned agency Hitch Marketing.
+In 2011 David became Creative Director at the renowned UK Marketing Agency.
 His responsibilities included oversight on all design projects, mentoring the design team and pitching creative concepts to key clients.
 One of David’s accomplishments last year was to create the logo, visual identity and written brand guidelines for Arriva’s new Northern Rail Franchise.
 David has worked in the creative design industry for over 15 years.
 He’s worked with global brands and numerous SME’s on a highly diversified array of design projects.
 His experience, knowledge and technical abilities are clearly demonstrable in his work."

 SQ2 Design Reviews